samkusin/clemens_iigs/docs/Plan.md

-# Clements GS
+# Clemens GS

 ## Summary

-The Clements GS emulator's goal is to *emulate* the Apple IIgs design (ROM3 with ROM1 if possible compatibility.)
+The Clemens GS emulator's goal is to *emulate* the Apple IIgs design (ROM3 with ROM1 if possible compatibility.)